Shotokhan/adversary-emulation/README.md

 The solution was not straightforward to find, but it's easy to replicate. <br>
 The idea is to have a file-backed RAM for the VM, using the ```ramfs``` protocol, then make the folder in which virtual machines' live RAM images are stored a symbolic link to ```/dev/shm``` to reclaim performance.
 Additional technical details can be found in ```vm``` sub-folder of this repository.

-At this point, the requirement is to use the gained access to emulate an adversary which wants to inject an agent in the VM.
+At this point, the requirement is to use the gained access to emulate an adversary that wants to inject an agent in the VM.

 The general way of getting arbitrary code execution using arbitrary read/write is corrupting some data structures in memory to redirect execution flow after that the code will, eventually, use these data structures.